 - What is your overall assessment of the study in terms of further consideration for potential publication in Child Development?

-In addition, all Child Development manuscripts are expected to conform to three policies:
+In addition, all Child Development manuscripts are expected to conform to four policies:

 - Sociocultural Policy.
 Although Child Development previously required the reporting of participant ages, gender and race/ethnicity, further relevant information such as participants’ socioeconomic status, language, family characteristics, specific location information, etc. is required.